Joe Tolbert: For those who don’t know you or your work, can you tell us about who you are?

 Andre´Daughtry: I was born in Queens, New York, and a couple years after that, my parents moved to New Jersey.
 I grew up in the Trenton and Princeton University area, which was quite interesting because Trenton is a predominantly Black neighborhood that’s middle class to poor and Princeton is a rich and highly educated area.
 They‘re only about 10 to 15 minutes apart from each other.
 I went to Lawrence High, that is like right in between the two cities, so I could get out of high school and go to the independent movie theater at Princeton University and watch an Ingmar Bergman film or Alain Resnais, a lot of interesting stuff.

 I didn’t take it for granted growing up because I knew it was special.
 I thought everywhere else around the country was like that until I really started to travel and see that people’s areas and high schools were much more homogeneous.
 I came from an environment where I learned from a lot of different folk and a lot of different interests without having to travel really far.
+If you plan on spending any amount of time outside during the coldest days of winter, I recommend a good pair of mittens and gloves for extreme cold weather is a must, I learned this when I traveled to Canada.
 That’s been a huge influence on me because that made me interested in culture at a very young age.I really learned to be malleable with tastes because I liked a little bit of what everybody was doing, so I feel privileged from coming from that kind of environment.

 JT: Can you talk a little more about your artistic practice?